MicrosoftDocs/powerbi-docs/powerbi-docs/service-new-workspaces.md

 You add user groups or individuals to the new workspaces as members, contributors, or admins.
 Everyone in a user group gets the role you’ve defined.
 If an individual is in multiple user groups, they get highest level of permission provided by the role.
 See [Roles in the new workspaces](#roles-in-the-new-workspaces) later in this article for an explanation of the different roles.

-Everyone you add to an app workspace needs a Power BI Pro license.
+Everyone you add to a workspace needs a Power BI Pro license.
 In the workspace these users can all collaborate on dashboards and reports that you plan to publish to a wider audience, or even to your entire organization.
 If you want to distribute content to others inside your organization, you can assign Power BI Pro licenses to those users or place the workspace in a Power BI Premium capacity.

 With the new workspaces, we are redesigning some features.
-See [App workspace features that work differently](#app-workspace-features-that-work-differently) later in this article for an explanation of the changes you can expect to be permanent along with the preview.
+See [Workspace features that work differently](#workspace-features-that-work-differently) later in this article for an explanation of the changes you can expect to be permanent along with the preview.
 Because this is a preview feature, there are some limitations that you should be aware of.
 See [Known issues](#known-issues) later in this article for an explanation of the current limitations.

-## Roll out new app workspaces
+## Roll out new workspaces

 During the preview period, old and new workspaces can coexist side by side, and you can create either.
 When the preview for new workspaces ends and they're generally available, old workspaces can still exist for a time.
 You won't be able to create them, and you'll need to prepare to migrate your workspaces to the new workspaces infrastructure.
 Don’t worry, you will have several months to complete migration.

-## Create one of the new app workspaces
+## Create one of the new workspaces

-1. Start by creating the app workspace.
+1. Start by creating the workspace.
 Select **Workspaces** > **Create app workspace**.

      ![Create app workspace](media/service-new-workspaces/power-bi-create-app-workspace.png)